ericstrobl/ericstrobl.github.io/_pages/about.md

 Root Cause Analysis
 ======
 _This line of work grew out of a simple question: if we care about the causes of disease, why not try to directly identify the root causes in an individual patient?
-I found that even framing the problem this way could draw substantial skepticism and resistance.
+I knew that even framing the problem this way would draw substantial skepticism and resistance.
 Still, I could not dismiss the question simply because it fell outside the usual way of thinking.
 From a treatment perspective, identifying what actually initiates disease in a particular patient seemed too important to ignore.
 I therefore pursued a framework for patient-specific root causes despite the pushback, because I believed the question could ultimately help move medicine toward more causally targeted treatments._

 - Strobl, Eric V. "Extracting Root-Causal Brain Activity Driving Psychopathology from Resting State fMRI." arXiv preprint arXiv:2602.07233 (2026).